nxp-mcuxpresso/mcuxsdk-doc/boards/evkmimxrt1020/index.rst

 Overview
 ********

-The NXP MIMXRT1020-EVK is a development board for the i.MX MIMXRT1021 500 MHz 32-bit ARM® Cortex®-M7 MCUs.
+The NXP MIMXRT1020-EVK is a development board for the i.MX MIMXRT1021 500 MHz 32-bit ARM Cortex-M7 MCUs.

 .. image:: ./evkmimxrt1020.png